History of Academic Excellence

 - Doctoral degrees in education and social work

 - Undergraduate and graduate degree programs at the George Williams College campus in Wisconsin

-Our student-faculty ratio is 15:1 and our average class size is 23 students.
+Our student-faculty ratio is 17:1 and our average class size is 23 students.
 That means you’ll get to know your professors — and they’ll get to know you and how you learn best.
 Our faculty members are award-winning scholars but that doesn’t mean they’re unapproachable.
-The truth is they’re teachers first who are dedicated to helping students like you succeed.
+They’re teachers first who are dedicated to helping students like you succeed.

 AU believes your needs as a student are best served through partnerships with like-minded institutions and organizations.
 Our social work students, for example, collaborate with area social services agencies.
 The John C. Dunham STEM Partnership School on the Aurora campus—a collaboration among AU, local school districts, and corporate and non-profit institutions—is a model for education that prepares students for achievement in science, technology, engineering and mathematics while engaging teachers from the partner districts as faculty.
 These teachers complete AU graduate coursework in STEM fields and become leaders in mathematics and science education.

 Aurora University believes in surrounding you with the support — and opportunities — you need to get the most out of your college experience.
 These include: